 The most important of these policies is women’s schooling (Schultz 2002).
-The basic idea is that children require both parents’ time and goods and these inputs combine to produce a child and its traits, and the most important input is the mother’s time.
+The basic idea is that children require both parents’ time and goods and these inputs combine to produce a child and its traits.
+The most important input is the mother’s time.
 Not only does pregnancy take its toll on the mother’s productivity in the labor market, children also require a substantial amount of time after they are born and until they are able to fend for themselves.
-With increasing education comes increases in wages and productivity.
+With increasing education come increases in wages and productivity.
 Hence, as women receive more education their (potential) wage increases, which means that the opportunity cost of their time also increases.
 In other words, the more education the mother has the higher is the cost of having children in terms of foregone income.
 Furthermore, even the perception of an increased opportunity cost lead to a postponement of marriage and fertility and lower desired fertility (Jensen 2012).

 The increase in the opportunity cost of children with more education is not the only potential explanation for why education is associated with lower fertility.
 Higher education of women is also associated with significantly better child health, although it is less clear what exactly it is about education that leads to better child health (Thomas, Strauss, and Henriques 1991; Glewwe 1999; Kovsted, Pörtner, and Tarp 2002).
 The better health outcomes allow women to achieve their preferred number with fewer births.
 In addition, more education may lead to a better bargaining position for women and if women prefer to have fewer children than men this would reduce fertility.